intuit/QuickBooks-V3-PHP-SDK/README.md

 or

-2)you use the sdk.config file located in /src as a template for the config file for preparing service context.
+2) You use the sdk.config file located in /src as a template for the config file for preparing service context.
 You will need to pass the path of config file explicitly:
 ~~~php
 $dataService = DataService::Configure("/Your/Path/To/sdk.config");
 ~~~